twbs/blog/src/content/posts/2022/bootstrap-5-2-1.md

 We've also continued to iterate on a few other projects to help folks get up and running with Bootstrap with npm, other JS frameworks, and various build tools.
 Keep reading to learn more.

+## Key changes

+We've **updated our `calc()` functions** to work around an [apparent bug in `postcss-values-parser`](https://github.com/shellscape/postcss-values-parser/issues/138) that prevented our source Sass files from compiling properly when building with React and PostCSS.
+The fix was to reverse the order of our multiplication inside `calc()` functions.
+Be aware you may need to make similar [modifications](https://github.com/twbs/bootstrap/pull/37079) depending on your own customizations.

+We've also [addressed some longstanding issues around button focus and active styling](https://github.com/twbs/bootstrap/pull/37026), in particular for checkbox and radio buttons.
+On mobile devices, input-based buttons have trouble shedding their focus styles.
+This has been resolved in v5.2.1 with a change from `:focus` to `:focus-visible` for our `.btn`s. **Now, checkbox and radio buttons no longer change their `background-color` on `:focus-visible` and they receive no `:hover` styling.** Regular `.btn`s still have their familiar hover and focus styles.

+We debated not including the button focus change in v5.2.1, but felt it was important enough to close several bugs.
+Let us know what you think and we'll continue to refine our implementation.

 ## Highlights

+In addition to the changes above, we've fixed bugs across several components:

 - **Buttons**
   - Added a `transparent` default hover border color CSS variable for buttons to fix a visual regression
+  - `.btn-link` no longer has a gradient when `$enable-gradients` is set to `true`
 - **Forms**
   - Input groups have updated `z-index` values to ensure proper rendering of validated form fields
   - Floating labels now reset their `text-align` to ensure consistent styling